matthewholman/assist/docs/index.md

     curl https://ssd.jpl.nasa.gov/ftp/eph/small_bodies/asteroids_de441/sb441-n16.bsp -o data/sb441-n16.bsp
 ```

 For some of the examples, you will also need the planet ephemeris file with an extended coverage.

+!!!
+Warning

-Note that this file is 2.6GB in size.
+    This file is 2.6GB in size.

 ```bash
     curl https://ssd.jpl.nasa.gov/ftp/eph/planets/Linux/de441/linux_m13000p17000.441 -o assist/data/linux_m13000p17000.441